thinkcache/aniket.io/content/post/04_classes_commence.md

 I had also enrolled myself in Coursera.org free trial period.
 So I got unlimited access to Coursera.org courses for seven days.
 I registered for the Deep learning track designed by the AI legend Andrew Ng.

-<h3> 24th August: </h3>
+###  24th August:

 Classes begin in full swing, and right now, only the basics are getting covered till now.
 Basics are quite easy if you have an IT experience.
 When I have a morning class and an afternoon class, I carry tiffin with me.
 It’s better to stay in college during any breaks rather than going home and cooking.
 Traveling often is also not recommended here unless you have a car, because of the extreme heat.
 Right now, it’s not as hot as in May, when the sun goes crazy, but still, can give you sunburns.
 I attended the SoDA First meeting today at 7.00 PM.
 They had free Pizzas here for every attendee.
 This club is the Software Development Association [./SoDA] of ASU, which hosts hackathons and Technical lectures in ASU.
 They also mentioned that they spent $8000 last year on free food to attendees in their events.
 The association is sponsored by the industry as well, which includes GoDaddy, Amazon, and Goldman Sachs, along with many other firms.

-<h3> 26th August: Preparation for the McKesson Event </h3>
+###  26th August: Preparation for the McKesson Event

-McKesson, a Fortune 5 company, was to host a networking and recruitment event on Monday in Pheonix.
+McKesson, a Fortune 5 company, was to host a networking and recruitment event on Monday in Phoenix.
 I, with some peers, planned to miss class to attend the event.
 We informed the professor about this, and he asked to read the lecture notes available online before the next class.
 We prepared our resume for our first recruitment event of the season.
 Most skills on my resume were still work in progress as I was still pursuing my education, so I had no high hopes for any reasonable output from this event.
 One of our seniors had recommended to work on skill-building in Fall and then go ahead with job hunting in Spring.